Jessie219-web/wiki-documents/docs/Cloud_Chain/Cloud/SenseCraft_Data/SenseCraft_Data_Platform/xiao-esp32c3-connect-sensecraft-data-platform-ai-advisor.md

 }
 ```

-Turn on the serial monitor, when you turn it on, the program will start to execute, when you receive the response as shown in the figure, it means that SenseCAP has successfully received one of your data uploads.
+Turn on the serial monitor, when you turn it on, the program will start to execute, when you receive the response as shown in the figure, it means that SenseCraft has successfully received one of your data uploads.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/xiao-connect-sensecap/11.png" style={{width:1000, height:'auto'}}/></div>

 :::tip
-The minimum time interval for SenseCAP to receive data uploads is five minutes.
+The minimum time interval for SenseCraft to receive data uploads is five minutes.
 :::

-## Introduction to SenseCAP HTTPS API -- Getting AI Advice
+## Introduction to `SenseCraft Data Platform`'s HTTP API -- Getting AI Advice

-Next, let's learn how to use the SenseCAP AI API below.
+Next, let's learn how to use `SenseCraft Data Platform`'s API below.
 Use our sensor data over time as a reference to get suggestions from the AI.

-The interface call process for SenseCAP AI is roughly as follows.
+The interface call process for SenseCraft AI is roughly as follows.
 - Obtain the device and measurement value IDs under the account that are supported for use in AIGC via the interface I.
 - Using the result obtained by interface I as one of the parameters, interface II is called to obtain the AIGC result.
   - Since the AIGC generation time may be long, the interface I will return a **resource_id** when it is called for the first time, and then the front-end will use the **resource_id** to poll for the result of the response.
 When the code of the response is **11338**, it means that the AIGC is still in the process of inference, and the interface II needs to be called again with the **resource_id** until the final result is returned.